SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Science has proven that the chemicals in chocolate are mood lifters.
 Stash a bar of the good stuff in the bottom of your bag.

-Energy-Rich Bug Out Bag Food
+V. Energy-Rich Bug Out Bag Food

 Sometimes a sweet snack isn’t enough.
 You need a highly caffeinated break to keep your energy levels up!